chrisbrownie/flamingkeys.com/_posts/2016-07-12-determine-owa-users-powershell.md

 Get-Mailbox -ResultSize:unlimited | Get-MailboxRegionalConfiguration | Group-Object Language
 {% endhighlight %}

-<aside class="aside-warning">You'll note several occurrences of "probably" in this post.
+<div class="alert alert-warning" role="alert">You'll note several occurrences of "probably" in this post.
 This is because some lovely Exchange Server admins like to preset regional settings for users as part of user deployment.
 This is a wonderful idea, and I strongly encourage it.
-Unfortunately, however, it breaks everything discussed above.</aside>
+Unfortunately, however, it breaks everything discussed above.</div>

 ## Cmdlets used in this post